-The whole chapter displays in detail selected problems outlined, in this paper, which is an introductory one not merely to support the viewpoint presented but to provide a wider but also more detailed conceptual and methodological framework that laid a foundation for the results gained..
+The following five papers display selected problems marked in this one, not merely to support the viewpoint presented here but to provide a wider but also more detailed conceptual and methodological framework that laid a foundation for the results gained.

-1.2 The scope of the paper
+The scope of the paper

 The paper is organized as follows.
 First, perspective and scope of the programming development of the chemical industry is presented.
 It is aimed at presentation of key identification issues which determined development of MIDA system and the methodology.
 It is followed by a briefly commented list of major and recent applications of MIDA to present decision problems and the scope of services performed.
-Based on this, a synthetic review of the experience in theory, software and applications is given using regular references to the papers from this chapter since they are included in the bibliography.
-Conclusions and prospects for the future research are also provided.
+Basing on this, a synthetic review of the experience in theory, software and applications is given with references to the papers of the series which also provide conclusions and prospects for the future research.

-1.3 Organization and implementation of the research
+Organization and implementation of the research

 The organization and implementation of the research has been developed from its beginning in 1977 and is still in process since the research is an open-ended one in this problem- and application-oriented task.
 This is reflected in the origin of Joint System Research Department (JSRD) which is a joint venture of the academic institution, namely Institute for Control and Systems Engineering in the Academy of Mining and Metallurgy (ICSE - AMM) and strictly application-rooted organization, i.e. Industrial Chemistry Research Institute (ICRI).
 The problem-oriented approach can be opposed to the rather common practice which is based on a setting of a general goal: development of DSS for Multiobjective Decision Problems.
-The latter situation which may be called a tool-oriented approach as opposed to the problem-oriented one can prove its effectiveness in general research aimed at purely scientific results.
+The latter situation which may be called a tool-oriented approach as opposed to the problemoriented one can prove its effectiveness in general research aimed at purely scientific results.
 It is perhaps less effective when tangible effects of a real application are to be reached.

 It should be greatly appreciated that in all phases of the work, especially in the course of the identification and the applications, highly qualified experts have been taking part.
 These experts represent an experience of high level decision makers combined with a deep technological and economic knowledge.
-Only this kind of a background combined with the skills of much younger scientists specializing in systems analysis, optimization and control theory as well as computer science could produce a special synergic effect boosting the progress of the work.
+Only this kind of a background combined with the skills of much younger scientists specializing in systems analysis, optimization and control theory as well as computer science could produce a special synergist effect boosting the programs of the work.

-1.4 Collaboration with IIASA
+Collaboration with IIASA